 Middle Layer: The middle layer will develop into the heart, circulatory system, muscles and bones.

 Outer Layer: The outer layer will eventually become your baby’s nervous system and brain- as well as the eye lenses, tooth enamel and skin and nails.

 The embryo is currently attached to a small “yolk sac” which provides the nutrients to your developing baby.

-At this stage of your pregnancy, you should already be taking folic acid tablets- and it would be benefit to take vitamin D tablets too.
+At this stage of your pregnancy, you should already be taking folic acid tablets- and it would be beneficial to take vitamin D tablets too.
 You should take folic acid tablets until you are 12 weeks pregnant.
 You may start to notice some 4 weeks pregnant symptoms.

 Experiencing cramping at any point in your pregnancy can be quite worrying for mums-to-be, and some may assume the worst.
 Cramping, however, can be normal.

 At 4 weeks pregnant, implantation has usually happened by now, but for some mums, implantation happens later in pregnancy.
 Cramping can be a sign that the embryo has implanted safely into the uterus, or that your uterus is expanding and stretching nicely- to prepare to accommodate your developing embryo- or baby- for the next 8 months or so.

 Implantation occurs when a fertilized egg travels down the fallopian tube and into the uterus (in this case, at 4 weeks pregnant).
 Implantation is when the fertilized egg implants onto the uterine wall.

 Implantation may be the cause of the mild cramping you’re experiencing at 4 weeks pregnant.

 Implantation cramps are cramps which occur due to the hormonal changes that come with implantation.